 The Company recognizes an asset for the incremental costs of obtaining a contract with a customer if it expects the benefit of those costs to be longer than one year.
 The Company has determined that certain commissions programs meet the requirements to be capitalized.
-The opening balance of capitalized costs to obtain a contract was \$117,000 as of January 1, 2018.
-As of December 31, 2019, the balance of capitalized costs to obtain a contract was \$379,000.
-The Company has classified the capitalized costs to obtain a contract as a component of prepaid expenses and other current assets as of December 31, 2019 and 2018, respectively.
+As of December 31, 2020, the balance of capitalized costs to obtain a contract was \$406,000 compared to \$379,000 as of December 31, 2019.
+The Company has classified the capitalized costs to obtain a contract as a component of prepaid expenses and other current assets as of December 31, 2020 and 2019, respectively.